 - Read carefully.
-The auto loan agreement is a legal document, and you need to read it as such before signing it.
+The auto loan agreement is a legal document; you need to read it before signing it.

 - Make copies.
 It is always a good idea to keep copies of all loan documents in a secure place.

-The process of securing an auto loan is one that takes time but being thorough means not getting your application denied for a mistake.
-Having all of your information together and financing lined up before buying a car also makes the loan process simpler.
+Securing an auto loan takes time, but being thorough means not getting your application denied for a mistake.
+Having your information and financing lined up before buying a car also simplifies the loan process.